 Physical and tangible user interfaces [8] let people interact with and benefit from digitally-controlled physical devices situated in their everyday environment.
-Motivated by ubiquitous computing (ubicomp) ideas [25], these systems comprise devices embedded in homes and workplaces, in a manner that fuse digital and physical interaction [14,3].
-They usually include a variety of input sensors (e.g., motion, light, or distance sensors), input controls (e.g., physical buttons, sliders, etc.), and output actuators (e.g., displays, motors, lights).
+Motivated by ubiquitous computing (ubicomp) ideas [25], these systems comprise devices embedded in homes and workplaces, in a manner that fuse digital and physical interaction [3,14].
+They usually include a variety of input sensors (e.g., motion, light, temperature, or distance sensors), input controls (e.g., physical buttons, dials, or sliders), and output actuators (e.g., displays, motors, or lights).
 They form a distributed system when device inter-operation is computer controlled over a network.